rnapier/cocoaphony-blog/source/_posts/2014-08-10-llama-calculus.markdown

 Perhaps the most overlooked part of that process is "what are its inputs and outputs?"
-It's really the question "what things could *possibly* be breaking this, and what other could this *possibly* be breaking up."
+It's really the question "what things could *possibly* be breaking this, and what other things could this *possibly* be breaking."
 And this is where state comes in.
 Consider a method:

     class RestaurantMeal {